ncopa/lddtree/README.md

 Fork of pax-utils' lddtree.sh

+This forked version use readelf instead of scanelf

 This is a shell version of pax-utils' lddtree.
 This tool is useful for resolving elf dependencies when creating initramfs images.